DChen1204/IMGD4300Assignment3/Readme.txt

 This is Diwen Chen's IMGD 4300 Assignment 3 - WebGPU Intro Code.
-The assignments ask to use live video, noise, and interation mechanisms.
+The assignment uses live video, noise, and interation mechanisms.
 Check out the website at: https://dchen1204.github.io/IMGD4300Assignment3/

 Things to Know: